kyeryoong/cardvisor/README.md

 - names of variables in *List.js* were changed.

 ### Ver.
 1.0.5 (2022/05/22)
-- backend connection was implemented using JSON.
+- backend server was connected using JSON.

 ### Ver.
 1.1.0 (2022/05/22)
-- WILL BE RELEASED LATER
+- backend server was connected with SpringBoot and Java.